INSEAD MBA Program – A Complete Overview

 • Uploaded with the application form or sent via post by the applicant or academic institution.

-• Original transcripts and degree required upon admission.
+• Original transcripts and the degree are required upon admission.

 The essay questions for the INSEAD MBA program are:

-4. Is there anything else that was not covered in your application that you would like to share with the Admissions Committee? (maximum 300 words)
+3. Is there anything else that was not covered in your application that you would like to share with the Admissions Committee?
+(300 words maximum)

 In addition to the above Motivation essays, the following are the essay prompts related to your ‘Job Description’:

-5. If you are currently not working or if you plan to leave your current employer more than 2 months before the programme starts, please explain your activities and occupations between leaving your job and the start of the programme.
+3. If you are currently not working or if you plan to leave your current employer more than 2 months before the programme starts, please explain your activities and occupations between leaving your job and the start of the programme.
+(Optional)

 Take a look at this article for INSEAD MBA Sample Essays.